fjkrch/g1-factorized-latent-locomotion/README.md

 **Reward.** Penalty-based (always negative).
 Higher (less negative) = better.
 A method achieving −4.18 vs −4.48 accumulates ~6% less penalty per step on average.

-**Disentanglement metric (custom).** We compute Pearson correlation between each learned latent subspace and each ground-truth dynamics parameter over 50 episodes.
-The "disentanglement score" is the ratio of mean within-factor correlation to mean total correlation across all factor–subspace pairs.
+**Factor alignment metric (custom).** We compute Pearson correlation between each learned latent subspace and each ground-truth dynamics parameter over 50 episodes.
+The "factor alignment score" is the ratio of mean within-factor correlation to mean total correlation across all factor–subspace pairs.
 This is a **custom metric** — not MIG, DCI, or SAP — and should not be directly compared to standard disentanglement benchmarks.
+It measures correlation, not causal alignment or independence.
 Chance level for 5 factors is 0.20.
 See `src/analysis/latent_analysis.py` for implementation.

 **OOD sensitivity metric.** Sensitivity = max(mean reward) − min(mean reward) across sweep levels.
 This is a simple range metric; it does not capture curve shape or monotonicity.
 Lower = more robust.